top of page

 Euthanasia is a procedure that provides a peaceful and painless end to a pet's life when illness, injury, or old age compromises their quality of life and causes pain or suffering that cannot be cured or adequately managed.
 The passing of a pet through euthanasia is quick, typically lasting about one to two minutes.

-All Pets Go To Heaven provides at-home euthanasias for pets and families within Dallas, TX and its surrounding cities.
+All Pets Go To Heaven provides in home euthanasia for pets within Dallas, TX and its surrounding cities.
 We always strive to be informative during a euthanasia step-by-step.

 Step-by-Step

-The is to create a tranquil environment for both pets and their owners.
+This provides a tranquil environment for pets.
 Pets can become easily anxious, nervous, or excited when placed in a new setting or they encounter unfamiliar faces.
 Pets will be alert but calm.
 These medications come in a variety of forms, and the routes of administration can also differ.
 Oral routes take the longest (hours) for calming effects to set in.
 Injectable forms are as they are given either intravenously or intramuscularly.
-Both of these forms take anywhere from 1 to 20 minutes to see calming effects
+Both of these forms take anywhere from 10 to 20 minutes to see calming effects

 Once pets are calm, an IV catheter is placed followed by administering a sedative.
 These are typically administered intravenously, and full sedation occurs within seconds before the patient loses consciousness.
-At this point, they may start snoring, become limp, and sometimes take one final stretch.
+At this point, they may start snoring, become limp, and sometimes take one final stretch or breath.

 How Will I Know It's Time?